zextras/tech-doc/source/_includes/_admincli/ad.rst

 If all the steps have been performed correctly, any of the three accounts can login to |Product| using the passwords defined on the respective users of the external AD server.

+.. seealso:: You can carry out the same procedure from the |adminui|, please refer to Section :ref:`ap-ext-ad`.